MaulanaMD/Quartz-MaulanaMD/content/30 Kebun/33 Sintesis/genealogi dan diplomasi digital.md

 >
 >  A final discovery: that the objects of these diverse and specific causes are human bodies.
 The forces that drive our history do not so much operate on our thoughts, our social institutions, or even our environment as on our individual bodies.
 So, for example, punishment in the 18th century is a matter of violent assaults on the body: branding, dismemberment, execution, whereas in the 19th century it takes the apparently gentler but equally physical form of incarceration, ordered assemblies, and forced labour.
 Prisoners are subjected to a highly structured regimen designed to produce ‘docile bodies’.
 A Foucaultian genealogy, then, is a **historical causal explanation that is material, multiple, and corporeal.**

-Dalam pemahamanku, metode analisa ini bisa diaplikasikan tidak hanya kepada *thoughts* atau pemikiran, tetapi juga fenomena - apa yang aku lakukan terhadap analisis [belajar bahasa asing](obsidian://open?vault=Maulana.md-content&file=30%20Kebun%2F33%20Sintesis%2Fbelajar%20bahasa%20asing) berkutat kepada hal seperti ini.
+Dalam pemahamanku, metode analisa ini bisa diaplikasikan tidak hanya kepada *thoughts* atau pemikiran, tetapi juga fenomena - apa yang aku lakukan terhadap analisis [[belajar bahasa asing]] berkutat kepada hal seperti ini.

+---

 Kalau begitu, *bagaimana analisis seperti ini bisa dikaitkan dengan diplomasi digital, atau yang berkaitan dengan utilisasi media digital oleh masyarakat sehari-hari, alih-alih aktor tingkat negara?*